timotgl/sparerpauschbetrag-durch-etf-verkauf-ausnutzen/README.md

 ## Caveats

- * Everything this app does is hardcoded for the specific income tax situation in Germany in the year 2022.
+ * Everything this app does is hardcoded for the specific income tax situation in Germany starting with the year 2022.
 You can find the tax rates etc. in `src/constants.ts`.
  * The difference between bid and ask price (spread) is not considered by this app.
- * The strategy this app employs is to approximate but not exceed the tax free amount (Sparerpauschbetrag).
+ * The strategy this app employs is to approximate but not exceed the tax free amount (Sparerpauschbetrag) when selling shares.
+It's possible that going slightly over the tax free amount is actually more profitable, the author has not done the math on that.